 - Spotlight high-achieving students like the Valedictorian and Salutatorian

 - Award students with fun superlatives like “Most likely to be friends with everyone.”
-Pro tip: use a ranking poll type to list names that your students can then vote on
+Pro tip: use a ranking activity type to list names that your students can then vote on

 - Create a unique background for students in your class to use during the school-wide virtual ceremony to easily identify and unify your students